 Opened: Mar 05, 2018

-When inbound or hairpin connections require a remote Session DB lookup and the lookup request or response messages get lost, the connections can get stuck in an embryonic state.
-They will be stuck in this state until they timeout and expire.
-In this state UDP connections will queue inbound packets.
+When inbound or hairpin connections require a remote Session DB lookup, and the lookup request or response messages get lost, the connections can get stuck in an embryonic state.
+They remain stuck in this state until they time out and expire.
+In this state, UDP connections queue inbound packets.
 If the client application continues to send packets, the connection may never expire.
-The queued packets will accumulate consuming memory.
-If the memory consumption becomes excessive, connections may be killed and "TCP: Memory pressure activated" and "Aggressive mode activated" messages will appear in the logs.
+The queued packets accumulate, consuming memory.
+If the memory consumption becomes excessive, connections may be killed and 'TCP: Memory pressure activated' and 'Aggressive mode activated' messages appear in the logs.

 Excessive memory consumption that leads to dropped connections.

-A LSN pool with inbound and/or hairpin connections enabled.
-Lost Session DB messages due to heavy load or hardware failure.
-Remote lookups are more likely when using PBA mode or NAPT mode with default DAG.
+-- An LSN pool with inbound and/or hairpin connections enabled. -- Lost Session DB messages due to heavy load or hardware failure. -- Remote lookups are more likely when using PBA mode or NAPT mode with default DAG.

 There is no workaround at this time.

-When Session DB messages are lost, the connection will be killed and any queued packets will be discarded.
-If the client application resends packets they will be treated as a new connection.
+When Session DB messages are lost, the connection is killed and any queued packets are discarded.
+If the client application resends packets, they are treated as new connections.